top of page

 mak wemuk.jpg

 (he, him) mak wemuk is indigenous (of the Coahuiltecan peoples) and Latine (Chicanx).
-He is a consultant specializing in health equity, racial equity, executive coaching, and organizational development (Luna Consulting & Coaching).
-He is Vice President of the Washington-Baltimore Center for the Study of Group Relations; a Co-Creator of Group Relations International; a member of the Center for the Study of Groups and Social Systems (Boston), a practitioner in the Insight for Community Impact network; a Fellow, Director Development Mentor, and Conference Committee member for AKRI; a Past-President of the National Association of Latino Healthcare Executives (NALHE); and a member of the National Lawyers Guild.
+He is an executive coach and leadership development practitioner, and a consultant in the areas of health equity, racial equity, and organizational development (Luna Consulting & Coaching).
+He is Vice President of the Washington-Baltimore Center for the Study of Group Relations; a Co-Creator of Group Relations International; a member of the Center for the Study of Groups and Social Systems (Boston), a practitioner in the Insight for Community Impact network; a Fellow, Director Development Mentor, and the Conference Committee chair for AKRI; a Past-President of the National Association of Latino Healthcare Executives (NALHE); and a member of the National Lawyers Guild.
 He is the father of four powerful young women and is based in the Chicago area.

 Associate Conference Director and Consultant